Panda381/PicoLibSDK/Readme.txt

 The processor checks the boot loader checksum - the calculated CRC32A for the first 252 bytes must match the checksum in the last 4 bytes.
 If the checksum matches, the program jumps to the beginning of the boot2 loader.
+The RP2350 does not run the boot2 module, but the beginning of the program.
+The program itself provides the boot2 call and initializes the Flash memory.

 The BootROM program initialized only the basic interface for the Flash memory - in order to be able to connect basically any Flash memory.
 Boot2 loader sets a